-Dogs are a massive part of many people’s lives.
-They are one of the most popular pets in the world.
-Approximately 38.4% of all households in the United States own a dog – while only 25.4% own a cat.
+Dogs are a massive part of many people’s lives, and it’s no surprise that they are one of the most popular pets in the world.
+Approximately 44.5% of all households in the United States own a dog, while only 29% own a cat.

 The 15 Dog Myths & Misconceptions

 1. Aggression Is Based on Breed

 Many people consider some breeds to be more “dangerous” than others.
 There are whole laws focused on banning certain dangerous breeds.
 Pit Bulls often fall into this category.
 They’re one of the most common breeds considered “dangerous” (though what exactly counts as a Pit Bull isn’t even that clear).
 German Shepherds, Jack Russell Terriers, Collies, Chow Chows, and other breeds are commonly considered aggressive too.

 However, the American Veterinary Medical Association performed a peer-reviewed summary of current dog aggression studies.
 It found that the breed of a canine isn’t linked to aggression or bite risk.
 Banning certain breeds doesn’t seem to lower overall dog bites either.
 Dog bites from that specific breed will go down simply because they are no longer allowed in the area.
 However, dog bites overall do not decrease.

 Many other factors go into whether a dog is aggressive.
 For instance, the dog’s training and socialization are among the most critical factors involved.
 Any unsocialized canine is more likely to bite than a socialized dog, no matter their breed.

 Many dog owners mistakenly believe that grain-free food is automatically better than grain-inclusive foods.
 However, this is not necessarily the case, despite what many of the “premium” dog food companies would lead you to believe.